jmDarcy/bachelor-thesis-MS-GARCH/README.md

 This repository is the reproducible code companion to a bachelor's thesis on market-risk modelling for selected Polish mutual funds.
 The empirical part of the thesis compares a conservative and an aggressive equal-weight portfolio, estimates conditional volatility models, and evaluates one-day-ahead downside-risk forecasts with Value at Risk (VaR) and Expected Shortfall (ES).

-The project was cleaned from a larger working directory and reorganized so that it can be reviewed, rerun, and pushed to GitHub without temporary files, duplicated scripts, binary model outputs, or local absolute paths.
+The project was cleaned from a larger working directory and reorganized so that it can be reviewed, rerun without temporary files, duplicated scripts, binary model outputs, or local absolute paths.

 ## Thesis Context